 Looking to advertise your business on Park Slope Parents?

 If you wish to promote your businesses we encourage you to reach our whole membership (over 5,000 families) through commercial posts, advertising on our website or via our member perks program, go HERE to explore options.
-You can also join our membership perks program which gives our members discounts on your product/service.

 ALSO—If you aren't already a member, consider joining PSP Career Networking in order to help you brainstorm ways to market your business in the best way possible.
 We also have a number of career specialty groups where you can find people in your industry and make great connections.